Toddler development and milestones: your 33 month old

 - Though picky eaters are common among toddlers, you may want to seek expert advice if he is constantly rejecting food, cranky and fussy.

-In just a few months, your 33 month old will be a three-year-old.
+In just a few months, your 2-year-and-9-month-old will be a three-year-old.
 Enjoy these whirlwind months when you can.
 They will be gone all too soon.

 Sources: WebMD, CDC